 This Conference is held from 7:30-8:30 AM the 1st Tuesday of every month.

 A robust core curriculum lecture series for the fellows provides a comprehensive review of pathophysiology, diagnosis and treatment of common and rare endocrine disorders.
-This Conference is held on Thursday’s and/or Friday’s several times
+This Conference is held on Tuesdays several times

 Journal Club is presented by our fellows on a rotating basis.
 One primary article is selected by the fellow in consultation with faculty.
 The format of the presentation includes a review of the rationale and pertinent data raising the clinical

 question addressed by the paper, critical analysis of the data, and discussion of relevant scientific literature, followed by a general discussion.
-This Conference is held from 2:00-3:00 PM the 4th Thursday afternoon of every month.
+This Conference is held on Fridays throughout the year.

 This is a weekly case discussion of interesting and problematic cases seen in our division.
 Presentation of a clinical case by the fellow, resident, student, or a faculty member is followed by a review of relevant medical literature and general discussion.